 7. Are They Responsible?

 When you are beginning to hire you want individuals who can handle responsibility.
-You want someone who is willing and eager to learn, who will be able to handle whatever you throw their way.
+You want someone willing and eager to learn, who will be able to handle whatever you throw their way.

 How well they respond in a situation like this will give you an idea of how responsible they are?

 Now, this is not to say that every interviewee is lying to you.
 However, you will find as you interview more that some people are too modest about themselves and others are greatly exaggerated.
 Your job is to find out who the good employees are and who is too good to be true.